makersacademy/chitter-challenge/README.md

 postgres=# \c chitter_manager;
 ```
 - Create a peeps table by running the query in file 01_creating_peep_table.sql in the db/migrations directory
+- Add a time column to peep table by running the query in file 02_adding_time_column.sql in the db/migrations directory

 **Setting up your test chitter manager database:**